INCREASING YOUR PLANT’S CAPACITY

 Is a coarse screen required before the EcoBELT™?

 While numerous sites have chosen to implement the EcoBELT without a preceding bar screen, to maximize the life of the belt we recommend implementing a 2” coarse screen upstream.

 How does the lifecycle cost compare to clarifiers?

-Although there are far too many variables that can impact such a comparison, in many cases opting for an EcoBELT can result in significant cost savings over conventional clarification.
+Although there are far too many variables that can impact such a generic comparison, in many cases opting for an EcoBELT can result in significant cost savings over conventional clarification.

 How does the EcoBELT reduce waste and disposal?

-Unlike other RBFs, which use a flapper gate through which solids exit the process (with the associated backpressure issues), the EcoBELT’s patent-pending integration of a backpressure cone allows solids to exit consistently while also ensuring solids are reliably dewatered, resulting in less waste and less disposal.
+Unlike other RBFs, which use a flapper gate through which solids exit the process (with the associated backpressure issues), the EcoBELT’s integration of a backpressure cone allows solids to exit consistently while also ensuring solids are reliably dewatered, resulting in less waste and less disposal.